CharlieScarver/BurningMatchsticks/README.md

 # BurningMatchsticks
-Burning matchsticks graph problem for uni
+Burning matchsticks graph problem for an Algorithms course in university.
+Written in C++.